 The city needs approval from all Great Lakes states because it is just outside the Subcontinental Divide where water flow naturally to Lake Michigan.
 It also would need to return the water to the Great Lakes, which it has proposed to do via Underwood Creek.

 In addition to being under a June 2018 deadline to remove radium from the city’s water supplies, Waukesha has declining water quality and quantity in its eight deep wells and three shallow wells.

-The city's application to divert the water past the Subcontinental Divide is currently pending with the Wisconsin Department of Natural Resources.
+n to divert the water past the Subcontinental Divide is currently pending with the Wisconsin Department of Natural Resources.